leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 ## Acknowledgements

-Many thanks to Omead Pooladzandi, Simo Ryu, and Antonio Silveti-Falls for their feedback on this work.
+Many thanks to Jeremy Bernstein, Omead Pooladzandi, Simo Ryu, and Antonio Silveti-Falls for their feedback on this work.
 I have been (and still is) trying to incorporate their feedback into this work.
-And also to Jeremy Bernstein and Keller Jordan for conversations on optimization and machine learning, in general.
+Also many thanks to Keller Jordan for developing Muon in the first place and for conversations on optimization and machine learning, in general.

 ## How to Cite